petecarapetyan/cc/doc/20--reps/10--interview/interview1.rocket.md

-# Interview Reps and Standards
+# Interview Drills - 1

+These reps help you build a context for conversing easily in

 Your job interviews, as well as your entire career, depend on _**not just**_ your ability to do the work of Trevor's lessons and your assignments, but _**also on your understanding of the coding standards**_ that Trevor built the lessons and assignments around.